SmartTensors/NMFk.jl/Readme.md

 X = W * H
 ```

-After that execute, **NMFk** to estimate the number of unknown mixed signals based only on the information in `X`.
+After that, execute **NMFk** to estimate the number of unknown mixed signals based only on the information in `X`.

 ```julia
 import NMFk